Help Center/ SoftWare Repository for Container/ Best Practices/ Migrating Container Images/ Migrating Images Across Clouds from Harbor to SWR

 • Provider: Select Huawei SWR.

-• Name: Enter a customized name.
+• Name: Enter a name for the endpoint.

 • Access ID: Enter an access ID in the format of Regional project name@[AK].